In this article, we’re going to look at cases of countries in the 20th century where there were full wipeouts, and near-wipeouts, of financial wealth.

 The near-total wipeouts also had to do with wars – especially losing them.

 The main take-home lesson is that diversification is essential.

-For example, if you lived through the 1920s, which was largely a period of prosperity in the United States and some other developed countries, you could have never expected what was about to follow with the Great Depression of the 1930s and the major World War that would go on from 1939 to 1945.
+For example, if you lived through the 1920s, which was largely a period of technological progress, prosperity, and big improvements in living standards in the United States and some other developed countries, you could have never expected what was about to follow with the Great Depression of the 1930s and the major World War that would go on from 1939 to 1945.

 It’s a good idea to diversify a portfolio through a combination of different:

 No country, no currency, and no system of government lasts forever.
 Yet almost everyone is surprised, and even devastated, when these shifts happen.

 You can protect yourself by diversifying broadly across a range of different instruments in different countries and different currencies.

 Currency diversification can also mean forms of commodities, digital currencies, and physical assets.